tinusaur/guides/docs/tinusaur-board-2-assembling/Header-1x2-internal-battery.md

 1. Position the header on the printed circuit board (PCB).

-2. To prevent the header from melting during soldering, place the cap on the header.
+2. To prevent the header from melting during soldering, place the cap (the battery jumper) on the header.

 **Note:** The color of the header does not indicate what characteristics the header has.